The Beast Must Die (TV series)

 The Beast Must Die is a British thriller television series based on the novel of the same name by Nicholas Blake, adapted for television by Gaby Chiappe.
-It centres on a mother's grief for her son who was killed in a car accident.
+It concerns a mother's grief for her son who was killed in a car accident.
 She takes matters into her own hands by posing as a novelist to ingratiate herself into the family of the man whom she believes to be responsible for her son's death.

-The series premiered in the United Kingdom on BritBox on 27 May, 2021, and ran for one series of 5 episodes until 17 June, 2021.
+The series premiered in the United Kingdom on BritBox on 27 May 2021, and ran for one series of 5 episodes until 17 June 2021.
 A second series was in development, titled A Sword In My Bones.
 ITVX, which absorbed Britbox, announced it would not proceed.

+There had been earlier film adaptations of the original novel, including Que la bête meure (1969), by Claude Chabrol.

 Premise

 Following the death of her son in a hit and run, all Frances Cairnes wants is to hunt down and kill the person she believes is responsible.
 When she believes she has tracked him down, she tricks her way into his house and plots his murder from within.
 Meantime, the new police inspector in the area has found out that his predecessor didn't do a thorough job with the original investigation, and is seeking answers himself.